phil-opp/blog_os/posts/DRAFT-allocating-frames.md

         section.addr, section.size, section.flags);
 }
 ```
 This should print out the start address and size of all kernel sections.
-If the section is writable, the `0x1` is set in `flags`.
-The `0x4` bit marks an executable section and the `0x2` indicates that the section was loaded in memory.
+If the section is writable, the `0x1` bit is set in `flags`.
+The `0x4` bit marks an executable section and the `0x2` bit indicates that the section was loaded in memory.
 For example, the `.text` section is executable but not writable and the `.data` section just the opposite.

 But when we execute it, tons of really small sections are printed.
 We can use the `objdump -h build/kernel-x86_64.bin` command to list the sections with name.
 There seem to be over 200 sections and many of them start with `.text.*` or `.data.rel.ro.local.*`.
-The Rust compiler puts each function in an own `.text` subsection.
+This is because the Rust compiler puts e.g. each function in an own `.text` subsection.
 To merge these subsections, we can update our linker script:

 ```
 SECTIONS {